piegope/doc/docs/en/rdm/windows/commands/administration/settings/security-providers.md

 {% snippet icon.badgeHelp %}
 When configuring a Certificate Security Provider in a published app environment (Citrix, RemoteApp, XenApp) as a Security Provider, the user who will run {{ en.RDM }} in the RemoteApp environment (Citrix) will require a ***Read permission*** on the certificate.

-If the ***Read permission*** isn't correctly set, {{ en.RDM }} will generate the CryptographicException - Keyset does not exist error dialog.
+If the ***Read permission*** is not correctly set, {{ en.RDM }} will generate the CryptographicException - Keyset does not exist error dialog.
 Follow the [Certificate Security Provider in a Published app Environment](/kb/remote-desktop-manager/how-to-articles/certificate-security-provider-published-app-environment/) topic to resolve the issue.
 {% endsnippet %}

 {% snippet icon.shieldNotice %}